Josh Naylor Player Props: Guardians vs. Twins

-The Cleveland Guardians, including Josh Naylor (.324 batting average in his past 10 games), take on starter Pablo Lopez and the Minnesota Twins at Target Field, Thursday at 7:40 PM ET.
+Josh Naylor and his .378 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Minnesota Twins and Bailey Ober on June 2 at 8:10 PM ET.

-In his last game, he collected six RBI (going 4-for-5 with two doubles and a home run) against the Orioles.
+In his last game, he racked up six RBI (going 4-for-5 with two doubles and a home run) against the Orioles.

 Josh Naylor Game Info & Props vs. the Twins